xubuvd/guesswhat/README.md

 ## 3. Experiment...<br>

 GuessWhich has two conversational players: Q-Bot and A-Bot.
-Compared with it, GuessWhat?! has three agents - QGen, Guesser and Oracle.
+In contrast, GuessWhat?! has three agents - QGen, Guesser and Oracle.
 This is a problem.<br>

 # Latest Progress on the GuessWhat?!
 Game
 ## Sampling accuracy on training set and validation set during Reinforencement Learning